House Hunting Queries

-If you are not able to live in the property, you can post details about the property on our message board, speak to the Student Advice Centre to see if you can put a card up on their accommodation board and finally, if the property is registered with us we may be able to advertise it for you – so come and talk to us!
+If you are not able to live in the property, you can post details about the property on our message board and if the property is registered with us we may be able to advertise it for you – so come and talk to us!

 I have paid a deposit when I signed the contract for a property, does this mean I can cancel the contract if I have changed my mind?

 A deposit in the UK does not act like insurance which allows you to cancel your contract at any time.
 The deposit is used to cover any outstanding payments or damage caused to the property when you leave as specified in the contract only.
 All contracts are legally binding and if you have changed your mind you will need to speak to the landlord to see how you can be released from your obligations.
 Usually you will need to find a replacement tenant to take over your contract.